LoopOnCode/UnitySensor/README.md

 ### Using the Access Point<!-- omit from toc -->
 1. Power up the Unity board.
-1. On you phone or computer, search for the "Unity" WiFi network.
+1. On your phone or computer, search for the Unity WiFi network.
-1. Once connected, you will be redirected to WiFi setup page.
+1. Once connected, your phone will be redirected to the WiFi setup page.
 If you are not redirected, open a browser and go to http://192.168.4.1
-1. Select you WiFi network SSID and input the password if needed.
+1. Select your WiFi network SSID from the list and input the password if needed.
 1. Click Save.
 <p align="center">
   <img src="./images/AndroidWiFiScan.png" width="25%" style="display:inline;">